pedroaltobelli23/24-2-mlops-project-car_object_detection/docs/tutorial_data_versioning.md

 ![tags_erased](./_static/imgs/tags_erased.png)

-2. Run `data.sh to create the file "data/data.zip" with your preprocessed data.
+2. Run `data.sh` to create the file `data/data.zip` with your preprocessed data.
 Drop value is the ratio of the dowloaded dataset that will be erased.
+E.g.: 0.5 will erase 50% of the downloaded dataset.
+This step is optinal, you can also do the preprocessing manually or by changing `dataset.py`.

 ```Bash
 ./scripts/data.sh <drop_value>